 It is very common to talk about people's sins behind their backs, but this is great wickedness.
-If you want to talk about any person's sins, go and talk to him about them, and try to get him to repent and forsake them.
-Do not go and talk to others against him behind his back. and leave him to go on in his sins. unwarned, to hell scientious to practise this duty.
+If you want to folk about any person's sins, go and talk to him about whom, and try to get him to repent and forsake them.
+Do not go and talk to others against him behind his back, and leave him to go on in his sins, unwarned to hell.

-2. How few professors of religion are sufficiently con-
+2. How few professors of religion are sufficiently conscientious to practice this duty.